 In contrast is the Free Town of Christiania, a 34-hectare patch of land home to a commune-style alternative society formed in 1971.

-While Christiania's residents have dismantled its notorious Pusher Street hash market, its hand-built homes, artists' workshops and natural beauty remain, and make for a fascinating look at an unconventional way of life.
+Christiania's notorious Pusher Street hash market may be the most famous aspect of the Free Town, but its hand-built homes, artists' workshops and natural beauty make for a fascinating look at an unconventional way of life.

 Frederiksberg: the posh neighbour